 - receipt showing that you have paid the DOS-required immigrant visa processing fee.

-If you’re wondering what extreme hardship is, exactly, you might find the following DHS statement interesting, found within the provisional waiver announcement: “extreme hardship is not a definable term and elements to establish extreme hardship are dependent upon the facts and circumstances of each case.”
-See Nolo’s article, “What Are the Chances That My I-601 Waiver Will Be Granted?” for further tips on proving extreme hardship.
+If you’re wondering what extreme hardship is, exactly, you might find the following DHS statement interesting, found within the original provisional waiver announcement: “Extreme hardship is not a definable term and elements to establish extreme hardship are dependent upon the facts and circumstances of each case.”
+Further clarification of the term “extreme hardship” in the provisional waiver context was one of the promised elements of President Obama’s November 2014 announcement of administrative reforms.
+See Nolo’s article “What Are the Chances That My I-601 Waiver Will Be Granted?” for tips on proving extreme hardship.

-USCIS does not anticipate calling most applicants in for an interview on their stateside waiver request (since it would have to transfer the file from its National Benefits Center to a local office for this), but it’s a possibility.
+USCIS does not call most applicants in for an interview on their stateside waiver request (since it would have to transfer the file from its National Benefits Center to a local office for this), but it reserves the right to do so.

 If Your Application Is Incomplete

 USCIS will not necessarily deny a stateside waiver application that’s missing some materials.
-It plans to send out Requests for Evidence (RFEs) for applications that lack critical information related to extreme hardship, whether the applicant merits a favorable exercise of discretion, or on some other topic that will aid in the decision-making.
+It sends out Requests for Evidence (RFEs) for applications that lack critical information related to extreme hardship, whether the applicant merits a favorable exercise of discretion, or on some other topic that will aid in the decision-making.

 But don’t use this as an excuse to submit an application that is anything less than your best, most complete effort the first time around.
 USCIS can also simply deny an application outright.
 A lawyer can help you prepare a complete and convincing application.

 Also, if you don’t pay the correct fee, sign your application, or provide certain key bits of eligibility information, USCIS will return your entire application to you and you will have to refile.

 Although you cannot appeal USCIS’s denial of your stateside waiver request, you have a couple of options, as described below.